-b.
-Budget and Cost Estimates (up to 14 points).
-HUD will assess the soundness of the planned approach by evaluating the quality, thoroughness, necessity, cost effectiveness, and reasonableness of costs to carry out the project activities, and rationale for the proposed budget and narrative.
-The applicant's budget submission must include the applicant's Narrative Budget Work Plan and 424-CBW Budget Worksheet; a narrative budget work plan for all subcontractors or sub-recipients; and a budget worksheet for sub-contractors or sub-recipients whose budget amount exceeds \$5,000.
+(b) Budget and Cost Estimates (up to 14 points).

+HUD will assess the soundness of the planned approach by evaluating the quality, thoroughness, necessity, cost effectiveness, and reasonableness of costs to carry out the project activities, and the rationale for the proposed budget and narrative.
+The applicant's budget submission must include the following for each separate year of funding (3 years): the applicant's Narrative Budget Work Plan and 424 CBW Budget Worksheet; a narrative budget work plan for all sub-contractors or sub-recipients; and a budget worksheet for sub-contractors or sub-recipients whose budget amounts exceed \$5,000.
+The budget must also indicate what activities and tasks will be increased as a result of an increase in the funding amount.
+If the applicant does not provide this information, up to five points will be deducted.